-Ivermectin Cream, 1% is a white to pale yellow hydrophilic cream intended for topical use.
-Each gram of ivermectin cream contains 10 mg of ivermectin.
+Ivermectin cream, 1% is a white to pale yellow homogeneous cream.
+Each gram of ivermectin cream contains 10 mg of ivermectin, USP.
+It is intended for topical use.

 Ivermectin is a semi-synthetic derivative isolated from the fermentation of Streptomyces avermitilis that belongs to the avermectin family of macrocyclic lactones.